Trust Pilot Reviews

 The Difference Between Clear vs Frosted LED Bulbs

-Key Distinctions at a Glance:
+Key Distinctions at a Glance

-• Clear lenses offer complete transparency, exposing LED components while delivering maximum light transmission.
+Offer complete transparency, exposing LED components while delivering maximum light transmission.
 Most commercial fixtures ship with clear lenses as standard equipment.

 Shared Performance Characteristics

-• Color Temperature options span the full spectrum from 3000K warm white through 5000K daylight with either lens type, allowing consistent color coordination across mixed installations.
+• Color Temperature: Options span the full spectrum from 3000K warm white through 5000K daylight with either lens type, allowing consistent color coordination across mixed installations.

 Critical Performance Differences